oroinc/documentation/user/back-office/system/configuration/system/websites/global-routing.rst

    * **Secure URL** - Internal links and canonical URLs (meta keywords) on the OroCommerce storefront pages may contain this value as the website base URL.
 This option value is used in internal links when a customer uses secure (HTTPS) connection.
 In the canonical links, it is used when the **Canonical URL Security Type** is set to *Insecure*.

-   * **Canonical URL Type** - this option defines whether the *System URL* or *Direct URL* should be used as a canonical link in the meta keywords in the page source code.

-     When *System URL* is selected, the page URL is built using the system path to the item and its ID (e.g. `/product/view/4`).

-     When *Direct URL* is selected, the page URL is built using the page title (e.g. `/500-watt-work-light`).

-     .. note:: |Canonical link| is used to help search engines identify the unique content that should be indexed.

-   * **Prefer Self-Contained Web Catalog Canonical URLs** - When this option is disabled, the canonical URLs point to the direct URLs of the underlying content types, if they are available.
-This option is enabled by default.

-   * **Canonical URL Security Type** - this option defines which value should be used as a website base URL in the canonical link in the page meta keywords.
-Supported options: *Insecure* and *Secure*.

-     When *Insecure* is selected, the website base URL in the canonical link matches the **URL** value.

-     When *Secure* is selected, the **Secure URL** value is used instead.

    * **Create Redirects** - this option defines a strategy for creating redirects when the URL building rules change.
 Supported options: *Ask*, *Never*, *Always*.

      When *Ask* is selected, OroCommerce prompts to confirm redirect creation on every change.